 What to Look for in Cooling Sheets

 The most solid choice is 100 percent cotton.
 Other natural materials — bamboo and linen — are fine choices but have drawbacks in terms of price and care.
-Avoid synthetic materials, like polyester, which are less expensive but tend to trap heat.
+Avoid synthetic materials, like polyester, which are less expensive but tend to trap heat, unless they are technical fiber blends that are designed to wick away moisture.

 The way a sheet is woven can have an amazing impact on its quality.
 For breathable, cooling sheets, look for percale or sateen.
 Jersey knit is a nice, breathable fabric, but it doesn’t wick away sweat very well.